iamplus-sensiya/components-over-ai/readme.md

 # Over.ai

-[Over.ai](https://over.aiframework.com/) is the open-source mobile app development framework that makes it easy to build top quality native and progressive web apps with web technologies.
+[Over.ai](https://over.ai/) is the open-source web app development framework that makes it easy to build top quality progressive web apps with web technologies.

 Over.ai is based on [Web Components](https://www.webcomponents.org/introduction) and comes with many significant performance, usability, and feature improvements over the past versions.